pm2218/Forward-and-inverse-kinematics-of-5DOF-arm/README.md

 1. **part_1_oop.cpp** - Forward kinematics of a 3DOF robotic arm that receives three joint angle inputs and outputs Cartesian coordinates in the x, y, and z axes.
 Additionally, it specifies if there will be any ground collisions or if the joint angles are outside the allowed range.
 2. **part_2_oop.cpp** - Analytical Inverse Kinematics of 3DOF arm, which accepts the Cartesian coordinates of x, y, and z and returns one or two sets of potential joint angle values.
 Checks for any collisions and see if the joint angles fall outside the specified range.
 3. **part_3_oop.cpp** - Iterative Inverse Kinematics of 5DOF arm that uses the Newton-Raphson method to determine the joint angles.
-The user provides the x, y, and z Cartesian coordinates.
+The user provides the x, y, and z Cartesian coordinates as the input and gets the approximate solution for joint angles as the output.

 The folder also contains the following files: